 The Student Learning Profile (SLP) is a standards-based reporting system used throughout Addison School District #4.
-The SLP will be fully implemented at Indian Trail in all grade levels for the 2012-2013 school year.
 The purpose of the SLP is to define and clearly communicate the district’s Essential Learning Standards.
 These standards explain specifically what students should know, be able to do, and should apply in each content area and at each grade level.
 Essential Learning Standards were created based on the Illinois Learning Standards, Common Core Standards, and research of Best Practice.

 SLP shifts the focus from what is taught to what is learned.
 The SLP is NOT a cumulative grading system, rather a snapshot of students’ progress at a given point in time.
 Students are evaluated on their academic skills, work completion, and behavioral progress separately in each class.
 The SLP is a tool that will help Indian Trail staff to better communicate student performance and evaluate instructional decisions.